Kenton, Newcastle upon Tyne: Places of interest

 Kenton contains a wide range of amenities and services for the local community, although some of these amenities are considered to be in Kingston Park and/or bordering Gosforth.

 Kenton borders Kingston Park, home to the flagship Tesco Extra store, and has a smaller Tesco Express on Kenton Lane.

 North Kenton hosts a shoppings centre locally known as Kenton Retail.
-The Shopping Centre dates back to 1950's as it was built with the grown demand of houses.
+The Shopping Centre dates back to the 1950s as it was built with the grown demand of houses.
 The centre is part of an ongoing renovation project that started late 2014, where it has been transformed into a refreshed centre.
-The centre includes a number of Stores such as Spar, Boots, Premier Local, Post Office, Greggs and Subway.
-It also includes a Male Barber Shops and Female Salon and a number of different takeaways.

 The shopping centre shares a car park with the Kenton Centre.

 The Kenton Centre is located on Hillsview Avenue also includes a GP surgery, library, housing office and a social services team.

 Kenton Dene is a large green space between Kenton, Montague and Cowgate that exists to the side of Kenton Lane.
 It has been host to many local events and festivals and is a popular area for dog walkers and walkers alike.
 Kenton Riding School is situated next to Kenton Dene.
 The dene also leads onto part of the Newcastle Moor.